UPPMAX/naiss_intro_python/docs/lesson_plans/20251127/README.md

 - Would you judge that this setup is to be preferred over random assignment of 2-3 people in each room?

-### Observation of fourth hour
+### 4. How did picking a Python book chapter work out?

+In the Python-first sessions,
-This day, I want to experiment letting the more experienced Python users work on things at their level.
+I want to experiment letting the more experienced Python users work on things at their level.
 How do you think that that worked out?